 Analyzing Energy Transfer's Unusual Options Activity

-Shares of Energy Transfer (NYSE:ET) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $10.88.
+On Thursday, shares of Energy Transfer (NYSE:ET) saw unusual options activity.
+After the option alert, the stock price moved up to $10.86.

 - Option Type: SWEEP